grz0zrg/wui/README.md

 *Require no dependencies, all widgets can be used on their own.*

-Made this for an audio app and a wargame engine.
+This was made for an audio app and the map editor of a wargame engine.

 ####Demo
 - [Demo](http://grz0zrg.github.io/wui-demo/)